killy295630580/learn_python/readme.txt

 Git is a version control system.
 Git is free software.

-Python is a very good script language.
+Python is a very good language.

 I am learning Git and Python.

-this is a test reflog.